lior0110/regulations_analysis/README.md

 * [**NIS800-53 analysis 2**](https://github.com/lior0110/regulations_analysis/blob/main/NIS800-53%20analysis%202.ipynb) - notebook for running the second stage of the human-independent analysis pipeline
     * uses the output from [NIS800-53 analysis NLP](https://github.com/lior0110/regulations_analysis/blob/main/NIS800-53%20analysis%20NLP.ipynb) and the functions from [helping_functions](https://github.com/lior0110/regulations_analysis/blob/main/helping_functions.py)
     * makes the second stage of the automated human-independent analysis pipeline for the analysis of the regulations

+# Publications
+[*Analysis of the NIS800–53 regulations, Are the NIS families real?*](https://medium.com/@lior0110/analysis-of-the-nis800-53-regulations-are-the-nis-families-real-03148755da3a) - a medium article that covers the first stage of the work from [**NIS800-53 analysis**](https://github.com/lior0110/regulations_analysis/blob/main/NIS800-53%20analysis.ipynb) of evaluating the **NIS800–53 families** based on the **Related Controls** they give themself.

+[*Human-Independent analysis of the NIS800–53 regulations*](https://medium.com/@lior0110/human-independent-analysis-of-the-nis800-53-regulations-3db09ed0df9c) - a medium article on the second stage of the work covering the automation pipeline and the making of the NLP discovered **Related Controls**.